Types of nuisance

 If you are a business that does not require a pollution prevention and control permit (PPC), waste management licence (WML) or exemption:

 If your local environmental health officer finds that a statutory nuisance caused by your business exists, or it is likely to occur or recur, your local council can serve you with an abatement notice.
 An abatement notice can require you to:

 - stop causing a nuisance or impose restrictions on your operations to prevent any further occurrence

 - carry out works or take other steps to restrict or remove the nuisance.

 An abatement notice is a legal document and if you do not comply with it you could be prosecuted.

 Individuals can also bring a statutory nuisance case to court.

-If you have a pollution prevention and control permit, a waste management licence or a waste exemption, it may contain conditions that control emissions, such as noise, dust or odour.
+If your business has a PPC permit, a waste management licence (WML) or a waste exemption, this permit, licence or exemption may include conditions that control emissions, such as noise, dust or odour.
 You must comply with all of the conditions in your permit, licence or exemption.
-If you don't comply your environmental regulator, or in Northern Ireland your district council, can take enforcement action against you, such as issuing you with an enforcement notice or a suspension notice for breach of a condition.
+If you don't comply, your environmental regulator, or in Northern Ireland your district council, can take enforcement action against you, such as issuing you with an enforcement notice or a suspension notice for breach of a condition.

-For more information, see our guideline: Environmental permits and licences - an overview
+For more information, see the NetRegs guideline: Environmental permits and licences - an overview